QR Code for Wedding Pictures – Ready in 5 minutes

 Step 2: Choose a QR Code Type

-Select the Image option under Select Code Type.
-Most importantly, make sure to enable the Dynamic option.
+Select Website as the QR code type and make sure you enable the Dynamic option.

 Step 4: Customize your QR Code (Optional)